Aaron Rodgers Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Matchup vs. Detroit

-- Rodgers averaged 262.7 passing yards per game in nine matchups against the Lions, 52.2 yards more than his over/under for Sunday.
+- In nine matchups against the Lions, Rodgers averaged 262.7 passing yards per game, 110.2 yards more than his over/under in Sunday's game.

-- Rodgers threw multiple touchdown passes eight times over eight of those games against the Lions.
+- Rodgers threw multiple touchdown passes eight times over eight of those contests against the Lions.

 - Note: Rodgers' stats vs. Lions date back to 2016.

-- The 255.6 passing yards the Lions allow per game makes them the NFL's 21st-ranked pass defense this season.
+- The Lions have the NFL's 21st-ranked pass defense this season, giving up 255.6 yards per game through the air.

-- With 28 passing TDs allowed this season, the Lions defense is ranked 24th in the NFL.
+- The Lions have given up 28 touchdowns through the air (1.8 per game).
+They are 24th in the NFL in that category.

 Recent Performances

-- Rodgers has 758 passing yards (252.7 ypg), completing 73.8% of his passes and recording eight touchdown passes and zero interceptions over his last three games.
+- Rodgers has put up 758 passing yards (252.7 ypg) on 76-of-103 with eight touchdowns against zero interceptions over his last three games.

 Rodgers' Green Bay Teammates